 Where to Eat

 Eateries are not common in Biri.
-We actually did not see any place where we could dine.
-Fortunately, the caretaker of Biri Resort accepts cooking requests for P50 per instance.
+In fact, during our first visit, we did not see any place where we could dine.
+Fortunately, at the time, the caretaker of Biri Resort accepts cooking requests for P50 per instance.
 We simply went to the nearby market, shopped for ingredients, and asked the caretaker to cook them for us.
-It doesn’t matter how much food you want her to prepare; the fee remains P50.
-(But you might want to give her a generous tip if it’s too much.)

-There are several sari-sari stores and snack booths, though.
+There are also several sari-sari stores and snack booths throughout the poblacion.
 You can always munch on fish balls, quail eggs, or canned goods if you get hungry and you want an instant solution.